Azure/azure-sdk-for-python/tools/azure-sdk-tools/packaging_tools/templates/README.md

 # Usage

 {% if is_arm %}
-To learn how to use this package, see the [quickstart guide](https://aka.ms/azsdk/python/mgmt)
+To learn how to use this package, see the [quickstart guide](https://aka.ms/azsdk/python/mgmt) here
 {% endif %}

 {% if is_arm %}